CARE Package

 The CARE Package was the original unit of aid distributed by the humanitarian organization CARE (Cooperative for Assistance and Relief Everywhere).
 Originally CARE was dubbed the Cooperative for American Remittances to Europe, and in 1946 CARE sent the world's first CARE Package.
 Although "CARE Package" is a registered trademark, the term has since been widely adopted as a generic term for a parcel of food or supplies sent for relief or comfort purposes.

-CARE International

-CARE was originally founded as an organization to help support people affected by World War II.

 Origin

 In 1945, the newly formed CARE (then the Cooperative for American Remittances to Europe) initiated a program to send food relief to Europe, where large numbers of people were at risk of starvation in the wake of World War II.
 Arthur Ringland and Dr. Lincoln Clark approached 22 American charities to propose a non-profit corporation to funnel food parcels from Americans to loved ones in Europe.
 The charities agreed and on November 27, they incorporated CARE.

 CARE's leaders worked with the U.S. Army to acquire 2.8 million Army surplus "10-in-1" food rations that had been stockpiled for an invasion of Japan that never transpired.
 These parcels, a form of MRE (Meals Ready to Eat), were sent to Europe.
 These rations become the world's first CARE Packages.
 After six months, CARE delivered the first CARE Packages to the battered port city of Le Havre, France.